-Erik joined KPBS in 1996 and currently covers the region’s environmental and business stories.
-In covering the environment, Erik reported on the region’s clean water and air initiatives, beach erosion, the power and water supplies, the restoration of the Salton Sea, and water quality along the coast.
-In addition, he has reported on endangered species, like the Giant Panda, the California Condor, and the Clapper Rail.
+Erik Anderson brings more than four decades of journalism experience into the KPBS newsroom.
+That experience helps him find and tell compelling stories in the San Diego and Imperial County region.
+Erik joined KPBS in 1996 and currently covers the region’s environment.
+He has reported on the region’s clean water and air initiatives, beach erosion, the power and water supplies, the restoration of the Salton Sea, and water quality along the coast.
+In addition, he has reported on endangered species, such as the Giant Panda, the California Condor, and the Clapper Rail.

 “I’m always amazed at the way KPBS reaches out and helps make connections in our community,” said Anderson.
 “KPBS creates an incredible opportunity to help understand what’s happening in our community and how it affects us.”